farscape-project/amrex-sycl/README.md

 otherwise laborious task of porting C++ code to heterogeneous architectures.
-The aim of this work is to show that state of the art scientific applications like [AMReX](https://amrex-codes.github.io) can be solely written in SYCL while still preserving its notable performance portability features.
+The aim of this work is to show that state of the art scientific applications like [AMReX](https://amrex-codes.github.io) can be solely written in SYCL while still preserving its performance portability features.

-We showcase the required development effort with [AMReX's ElectromagneticPIC tutorial](https://amrex-codes.github.io/amrex/tutorials_html/Particles_Tutorial.html#electromagneticpic) due to its relevance to plasma fusion applications which are of natural interest to UKAEA, the funder of this work.
+We demonstrate how minimal the required development effort can be with [AMReX's ElectromagneticPIC tutorial](https://amrex-codes.github.io/amrex/tutorials_html/Particles_Tutorial.html#electromagneticpic) due to its relevance to plasma fusion applications.
 We note, however, that all AMReX applications should be able to benefit.
 Here is an illustration of a PIC simulation you can carry out with this code:

 ![Plasma Oscillations](https://github.com/amrPX-Projects/empic-bench/blob/master/Langmuir.gif)

-_Current-driven electron Langmuir oscillations at the plasma frequency obtained on a 32 x 32 x 32 grid with 1 electron per cell.
+_Current-driven Langmuir oscillations at the plasma frequency obtained on a 32 x 32 x 32 grid with 1 electron per cell.
 The mesh is coloured after the amplitude of the oscillating but uniform electric field: from blue (-) to red (+)._